pantheon-systems/drush-config-workflow/INSTALL.md

 * **Linux:** sudo apt-get install kdiff3
 * **Windows:** When using Windows, it is recommended to use Drush and Drupal inside of a virtualized environment, such as [kalabox](http://www.kalamuna.com/products/kalabox/) or [Varying Drupal Vagrants](https://github.com/gman29/varying-drupal-vagrants/blob/master/www/vvv-hosts).

-## Installing Drush 7 or 8
+## Installing Drush 8
-Follow the [installation instructions in the Drush documentation](http://docs.drush.org/en/master/install/) to install Drush 7.
-Most users should be able to upgrade from Drush 5 or Drush 6 to version 7 without encountering any issues.
-At the time of this writing, Drush 7.0.0-rc2 is recommended.
-However, once Drush 8.0-alpha1 is released, this version should be used with Drupal 8, as at the moment, only this version of Drupal is supported by the config-merge command.
+Follow the [installation instructions in the Drush documentation](http://docs.drush.org/en/master/install/) to install Drush 8.
+Most users should be able to upgrade from Drush 5 or Drush 6 to version 8 without encountering any issues.
+Currently, only Drupal 8 is supported by the config-merge command.
 A Drupal 7 version may be provided in the future.

 ## Installing Terminus CLA